jetd1/scene_classification_cvdl/README.md

 ## Training

-Will be release after HW01 submission
+Will be released after HW01 submission

+# Xiaoshuai 'Jet' Zhang, jet@pku.edu.cn
+# HW01 for CVDL course of PKU